HarrisonLL/Data_Mining/README.md

 This folder includes all programming assignments of this course.

 The first Two assignments are about pattern mining by using apriori algorithm and spade algorithm.
-The Third assignments is about building decision tree and k-nearest neighbor.
+The Third assignment is about building decision tree and k-nearest neighbor.
-The Forth assignments is about basic clustering algorithm: agglomerative clustering and kmeans.
+The Forth assignment is about basic clustering algorithm: agglomerative clustering and kmeans.